Marion County Detective and THP trooper mourned by community after tragic helicopter crash

 Sergeant Lee Russell of west Tennessee died alongside Marion County detective Matt Blansett.

 Blansett was a pillar in the community and loved by many.
-His procession that escorted Blansett started in Nashville and passed through his hometown in South Pittsburg as hundreds lined up the streets to pay their respects with several first responder cars leading the way.
+Wednesday, his procession that escorted Blansett started in Nashville and passed through his hometown in South Pittsburg as hundreds lined up the streets to pay their respects with several first responder cars leading the way.

 Marion County Deputy Payne Mosley is still processing the loss of his life long-friend Matt Blansett.
 He has known him since he was 8 years old and worked with him.